 Millennial R.I., Treasurer Seth Magaziner and Attorney General Peter Neronha discuss student loans during the COVID-19 crisis.

+PLEASE NOTE: CARES Act protections have been extended to December 31, 2020.
 The Coronavirus Aid, Relief, and Economic Security (CARES) Act recently passed by Congress provides federal student loan borrowers with certain forms of relief.
-The following measures last until September 30 and are retroactive to March 13 Payment postponement:...
+The following measures last...